EnterpriseDB/docs/README.md

 #### `yarn config-sources`
 Run `yarn config-sources` to setup your `dev-sources.json` file.
 This file tells Gatsby  which sources to load, and also provides the next script `yarn pull-sources` with the data it needs.
 The script is interactive!

+Alternatively, you can setup your `dev-sources.json` file manually by copying `dev-sources.sample` to `dev-sources.json`, and editing as desired.
+The sample file will source everything by default.

 #### `yarn pull-sources`
-Use this command to pull down all the sources you have specified in your `dev-sources.json` file. **This will wipe all existing sources (besides advocacy_docs)**, so make sure you do not have any local changes to these files that you want to save!
+Use this command to pull down all the sources you have specified in your `dev-sources.json` file. **This will wipe all external sources**, so make sure you do not have any local changes to these files that you want to save!
+The `/advocacy_docs` and `/product_docs` folders will not be affected.

 ## Resolving issues